 10. Powerful healing effects of endogenous molecules: diet and sleep

-Melatonin, glutathione, and catalase are naturally-occurring antioxidant proteins that consume free radicals and decrease oxidative stress.
+Melatonin, glutathione, and catalase are naturally-occurring antioxidant proteins that neutralize free radicals and decrease oxidative stress.
 They can be boosted by consuming sulfur-rich foods like cruciferous veggies, dark leafy greens, garlic, and onions; selenium-rich foods like mushrooms; milk thistle, turmeric, avocados, and asparagus.
 Getting enough sleep also increases antioxidant capacity.